 CAUCUS.
-A group of legislators from the House or Senate who unite to promote an agreed-upon agenda, influence a particular area of policy, and to decide on questions of policy or leadership.
-Typically, these take the form of political party (Democratic/Republican) caucuses but may also include members from multiple parties who join together to form a coalition.
+A group of legislators who unite to promote an agreed-upon agenda, influence a particular area of policy, and to decide on questions of policy or leadership.
+Typically, these take the form of political party (Democratic/Republican) but may include members from multiple parties.